 The Joy of Scything

 Many users find scything to be a meditative experience.
-The rhythmic motion, the sound of the blade slicing through grass, and the connection to nature create a sense of satisfaction that’s hard to match with motorized tools.
+The rhythmic motion, the sound of the blade slicing through grass, and the connection to nature create a satisfying alternative to motorized tools.